-In any given quarter, there are exclusions due to unanticipated data quality issues and/or EHR changes leading to un-validated or incomplete data.
-Exclusions due to data quality have decreased over time, though we do not anticipate this remaining stagnant.
-In particular, as the Alameda County grantees transition to Epic over the next year, we anticipate data quality issues as they do extensive data mapping and validation.
+All 18 grantees submitted their data within one week of the deadline.
+In any given quarter, there are exclusions due to unanticipated data quality issues and/or EHR changes leading to unvalidated or incomplete data.
+Exclusions due to data quality have decreased over time as teams become more adept at identifying errors.
+However, there are still some cases of systemic issues; for example, grantees using multiple reporting tools for which specific measures do not match up.
+Additionally, as the Alameda County grantees have begun their transition to Epic, the anticipated data quality issues arose as they began extensive data mapping and validation.
+Data from two grantees were significantly affected by this, with an inability to report with confidence on certain measures given where they are in the data validation process.